Measles

 - The Colorado State Public Health Laboratory can perform measles PCR testing on respiratory specimens or urine.
 Some commercial labs are able to perform measles PCR testing as well.

-- Serologic testing for measles IgM antibodies is through the Colorado State Public Health Laboratory and commercial laboratories.
+- Serologic testing for measles IgM antibodies can be done through the Colorado State Public Health Laboratory and commercial laboratories.

 - Measles IgG antibody test is available at most commercial labs and some hospital labs.
 It is not available at the Colorado State Public Health Laboratory.

-Local public health agencies have primary responsibility for investigating reports of suspected cases in their jurisdiction.
-CDPHE VPD epidemiologists are available to help local public health agencies investigate suspect cases, as needed.
+Local public health agencies have primary responsibility for investigating reports of suspected, probable, and confirmed cases in their jurisdiction.
+CDPHE VPD epidemiologists are available to help local public health agencies investigate cases, as needed.

 Use “Questionnaire for people suspected of having measles” on the CDPHE measles webpage and the measles investigation form found on CDC’s website to help with collecting pertinent information.
-Information from the surveillance form should be entered into EpiTrax as soon as possible.
+Information from the surveillance form should be entered into EpiTrax within three business days of the interview.
+During urgent responses, more timely data submission may be required.
 Paper forms do not need to be faxed to CDPHE.

-- Determine whether the case’s symptoms are compatible with measles.
+- Determine whether the symptoms of an individual with suspected measles are compatible with measles.

 - Measles is rare in Colorado, and clinical evidence is not sufficient to confirm a case.
 Laboratory diagnosis is crucial to confirm the few actual measles cases among the many patients with suspected measles.